McDonnell-Lab/1-bit-per-weight/README.md

 The paper is also on arxiv: https://arxiv.org/abs/1802.08530

-Its also featured on paperswithcod.com:  https://paperswithcode.com/paper/training-wide-residual-networks-for
+The paper is also featured on paperswithcode.com:  https://paperswithcode.com/paper/training-wide-residual-networks-for

 # Single-bit-per-weight deep convolutional neural networks without batch-normalization layers for embedded systems